Trump says he'll pull the nomination of Ed Martin for DC US Attorney after concerns of partisanship

 Trump abandoned his pick to lead the nation's largest U.S. Attorney's office two days after a key Republican senator said he could not support Martin for the job due to his defense of rioters who stormed the Capitol on Jan.
 6, 2021.

-“We have somebody else that will be great,” Trump told reporters in the Oval Office when asked about the status of Martin’s confirmation.
-He said it was disappointing, but “that’s the way it works sometime.”
+“He's a terrific person, and he wasn't getting the support from people that I thought,” Trump told reporters in the Oval Office when asked about the status of Martin’s confirmation.
+He later added: “But we have somebody else that will be great,” indicating the announcement will be made in the next two days.

+Trump said he still wants to bring Martin into the administration, whether at the Justice Department or elsewhere, and signaled that he had little capacity to call on-the-fence senators to lobby them: “I can only lift that little phone so many times in a day.”

 Within minutes of Trump's announcement, Martin jokingly posted a doctored image of himself on social media dressed in papal garments with the words, "Plot twist" — alluding to the breaking news that a new pope has been elected to lead the Catholic Church.